About the Gordon and Betty Moore Foundation

 - University of California, Davis, Betty Irene Moore School of Nursing

 Achievement of large scale outcomes require strong stakeholder collaboration, and as such the foundation is committed to building partnerships with communities, government entities, other nonprofit organizations, and the private sector.
-Since its inception in 2000, the foundation has awarded over $1.3 billion dollars in grants since its inception through 2006.
+From its inception in 2000 through 2006, the foundation has awarded over $1.3 billion dollars in grants.

 For more information, visit www.moore.org.